FOREX-Dollar holds on to gains after rallying on rate hikes

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Harry Robertson and Kevin Buckland; Editing by Sam Holmes and Mark Potter)
+(Reporting by Harry Robertson and Kevin Buckland; Editing by Sam Holmes, Mark Potter and Louise Heavens)

 ((harry.robertson@thomsonreuters.com; kevin.buckland@thomsonreuters.com))